 PET imaging of integrins

 Integrins are important in tissue remodelling, cell migration, proliferation, and differentiation.
+Haemostasis and regulation of blood clotting is largely based on integrins.
 Integrins mediate the entry of lymphocytes into inflamed tissue, and can therefore be targeted in therapy for autoimmune diseases.
 Integrins expressed by the cells of CNS are important in synaptic plasticity, synapse formation, and regulation of myelination and status of microglia.

 Integrin αvβ3 is a cell membrane glycoprotein receptor (“vitronectin receptor”) that interacts with specific ligands in extracellular matrix (ECM), playing a key role in angiogenesis, inflammation, fibrosis, osteoporosis, and tumour metastasis formation.
 Expression of αvβ3 integrin is increased in activated endothelial cells and tumour cells, but is low in most normal tissues.